justinchuah2001/testing_strategies/A2 Test Strategy.md

 ***Rationale:***

 We tested the import and export functions through mocking which is used to simulate the google calendar api.
+By mocking we can simulate the Google Calendar APi and test its functionalities.

 ### Testing ###